fgatherlet/rexpath/README.md

-# Rexpath is xpath with regex.
+# Rexpath is xpath(or css-selector) with regex.

 With this package, you can query dom tree with xpath and regex(regular expression).

+You can use **css-selector** instead of xpath, if you want.

-With xpath, we already can query dom but cannot use regex.
+With xpath(or css-selector), we already can query dom but cannot use regex.!
 You may want to query dom which attribute(like `class`, `href`) match a regex(like `/bo.+k/`, `/(fa[vb]o[rl]ite)/`).

 You can do it. like: